 After a truck accident case, a person can recover economic damages – such as wage loss, medical bills, and future losses – as well as noneconomic damages for pain and suffering and loss of consortium.
-An experienced lawyer could help a plaintiff recover compensation for Western PA truck accident damages and help alleviate some of their financial pain.
+An experienced personal injury lawyer could help a plaintiff recover compensation for Western PA truck accident damages and help alleviate some of their financial pain.

 There are three types of Indiana truck accident damages, which include economic, non-economic, and punitive damages.